In German town hit by car rampage, carnival goers drink to overcome shock

 It is a feeling shared by carnival revelers who hit the town’s bars in the belief they could win the day.

-“People drank, we drank, but it wasn’t fun,” said Oliver Muetze, Mattner’s boyfriend who works at a tyre factory in the neighboring town of Korbach.
+“People drank, we drank, but it wasn’t fun,” said Oliver Muetze, Mattner’s boyfriend who works at a tyre factory in the neighbouring town of Korbach.
 “Usually, we dance, we sing and everyone is happy.
 Not tonight.”

-Note: (Editor’s note: Graphic language in paragraph 8)
+(Reporting by Joseph Nasr; Editing by Lincoln Feast.)